Kount/kount-android-sdk/README.md

 ## Example

 Open the `CheckoutExample` folder in Android Studio to see a simple example of using the SDK.

+## Migrating to version 4.X

+Versions 4.X uses Android X libraries, and requires that you set your minimum SDK to API 28 (Android 9).
+Kount recommends using Android X or newer.

 ## Migrating to version 3.x